Meet YOLO26: next-gen vision AI.

 The API key prefix is displayed on the deployment card footer for identification.
 Generate keys from API Keys.

-Dedicated endpoints are not subject to the Platform API rate limits.
-Requests go directly to your dedicated service, so throughput is limited only by your endpoint's CPU, memory, and scaling configuration.
+Requests sent directly to your dedicated endpoint's URL are not subject to the Platform API rate limits — throughput is limited only by your endpoint's CPU, memory, and scaling configuration.
+(Requests proxied through the Platform API, such as the in-browser tester, still use the standard 20 requests/min predict limit.)
 This is a key advantage over shared inference, which is rate-limited to 20 requests/min per API key.

 import requests